Iunius118/TestCapsMod/README.md

 # TestCapsMod
-Test of capabilitys for Minecraft Forge 1.19.2
+Test mod of capabilities for Minecraft Forge 1.19.2